lespauI/whisper-wrapper/PHASE3_TESTS.md

-# Phase 3 Unit Tests - Local Whisper Integration
+# Phase 3 Implementation and Testing - Recording Functionality

 ## Overview

-This document outlines the comprehensive unit test suite created for Phase 3 of the Whisper Wrapper application, which implements local Whisper processing using whisper.cpp.
+This document outlines the comprehensive implementation and test suite for Phase 3 of the Whisper Wrapper application, which implements complete recording functionality with audio capture, processing, and integration with the transcription system.

 ## Test Structure